rohan-varma/rohan-varma.github.io/_posts/2016-9-20-React-Flux.md

 - Reusability and composability: React's components naturaly lend themselves to be reusable if they are designed well (for example, ensuring each component has only a single responsibility), and are therefore easy to compose with other components to quickly build complex user interfaces.

 ### Flux Overview
 Flux is a pattern that complements React and the idea of unidirectional data flow.
-It's used internally at Facebook and is commonly paired with React.
-It's componsed of four components: Actions, Dispatcher, Store, and Controller Views, which manage the flow of data through an application and define what picks it up along the way.
+Its used internally at Facebook and is commonly paired with React.
+Its componsed of four components: Actions, Dispatcher, Store, and Controller Views, which manage the flow of data through an application and define what picks it up along the way.
 There's many implementations of Flux, and the one I've been using is Alt.js.

 ## React + Flux Example
 Let's create a simple React component, along with actions and a store for it.
 The store will be responsible for listening for actions and updating the state of our component accordingly.
 We'll subscribe our React component to the store so that it knows about changes in the store, and can update its own state accordingly.
 Also, we'll define a few actions that fetch data and notify the store about whether the data fetch was successful or not.
 Let's get started with these actions first, which are placed into a file called `MyComponentActions.js`: